 The internet changed the way businesses operate.
 While you can benefit from expanding your clientele and reducing physical location costs with remote workers, online operations pose specific security risks.
 Companies need business websites, ecommerce, and data storage systems.

 Investing in expert web hosting services is crucial for your cybersecurity strategy.
 Businesses looking for website hosting in Canada can entrust their data to a hosting company that implements data protection safeguards, preventing cybersecurity breaches.
 Web hosting professionals offer around-the-clock support seven days a week, ensuring you can always access qualified personnel to address your hosting and security needs.
-Your hosting service also creates backups, so you don’t have to worry about losing your data.
+Your hosting service also creates backups, so you don’t have to worry about losing your data, and you can even enhance this by making use of a multi-cloud security system to store backups far away from your location (potentially in a country far away from where you are based) so, should something happen where you are, you will have a backup ready to go.
 Investing in hosting services with protection against ransomware, data breaches, and hackers ensures you’re protected against every type of cybersecurity issue.
+A comprehensive cyber security setup goes a long way in building trust and name in the business.

 As of 2020, it typically costs companies over $3.8 million to resolve a single security breach.
 Since people are shopping online more than ever before, businesses must prioritize cybersecurity as part of their overall security measures.
 It’s also crucial that businesses invest in cyber liability insurance, covering costs stemming from data breaches and other cybersecurity issues.